 Published to EMIS students for Valentine's day 2018

 In the same note, love does not have a date.
-It is not about Valentine's Day, or midnight in the New Year's Eve, nor is it about anniversaries or special events.
-Although beneficial for Hollywood and candy stores, it is hardly helpful to date the time when you supposed to be in-love or in a relationship.
+It is not about Valentine's Day, or midnight of New Year's Eve, nor is it about anniversaries or special events.
+Although beneficial for Hollywood and candy stores, it is hardly helpful to date the time when you are supposed to be in-love or in a relationship.
 Different people have different pace.

 Love is also not a contest.
 We are in a time of measurements and quantifications which make our most intimate affairs depended on public feedback.
 Instead of looking in, many people are rushing to compare and share "love outcomes" and "relationship's results".
 But, to be honest, there are no required bases, starting points or amounts which can be truly compared.
 Although love can be celebrated, it is mostly understood only within the relationship and not through posts, gossip or public photos.
 Love is not a competition; it is personal and very delicate.

 I hope you will all enjoy the prom, regardless of your status.
 Enjoy your friendship, your heartbreak, your relationship and love.
 Enjoy being with others and with yourselves.
 In the end it is just another opportunity to have fun.